hn437/Masterthesis/README.md

 The Width of lines must be the stated as total width the line should be, not per Lane.
 The required Unit is Meters.

+#### Confidence Level Setting
+The file [keyconfidences.txt](./data/keyconfidences.txt) contains the confidence value which will be assigned to each queried OSM feature based on the key used to query the respective feature.
+When adapting the filter definitions, this file must be updated as well.
+The file must contain an OSM key per line, paired with the to be associated level of confidence.
+The key and confidence level must be divided by ```,```, not ```=```.\
+The confidence level must be an integer between 1 and 4.
+It defines the confidence that features tagged with the respective key are associated with the correct LULC class.
+It is used to define which features will be overwritten by other in the final map if features overlay each other.
+The higher the confidence level, the less likely the feature will be overwritten by another feature and consequently the more likely the feature will be represented in the final map.

 ### Mapping Saturation Indicator Calculation
-As the filters defined in this repository are not default topics in the ohsome quality API, the script [calculate_oqapi.py](./calculate_oqapi.py) does not work with public OQAPI.
+As the filters defined in this repository are not default topics in the ohsome quality API (OQAPI), the script [calculate_oqapi.py](./calculate_oqapi.py) does not work with public OQAPI.
 Therefore, it is recommended to set up a local OQAPI instance, define the Filters used in this analysis as topics in OQAPI, and use it for the calculation.
 For instructions on how to set up a local OQAPI instance, see the [Ohsome Quality API Repository](https://github.com/GIScience/ohsome-quality-api).

-## Troubleshooting:
+## Troubleshooting
 ### Poetry Installation
 If Poetry fails to install the dependencies with the following error message:
 ```